ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 Let's start with an example.
 Let's imagine one needs to write a function returning the [hostname](https://en.wikipedia.org/wiki/Hostname) part of an email address.
-For instance, given the email "gaston.lagaffe@courrier.dupuis.be", it would return "courrier".
+For instance, given the email "gaston.lagaffe@courrier.dupuis.be," it would return "courrier."

-Here is a questionable but straitforward implementation, using exceptions:
+Here is a questionable but straightforward implementation using exceptions:
 ```ocaml
 let host email =
   let fqdn_pos = String.index email '@' + 1 in